wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 (**Note: The paper does not explicitly have this, but I do think it is critical in the design**).
 The second part is the residual cache, which stores the remaining 32 bytes of a partial cache line, if it cannot be compressed to less than 32 bytes.
 The residual cache is significantly smaller than the conventional cache to avoid the same power and area overhead.
 The residual cache is also organized as a set-associative cache.
-Instead of being addressed by the address of the requested block, the residual cache is addressed by the location of a block in the conventional LLC, which consists of a set number and way number.
+Instead of being accessed using the address of the requested block, the residual cache is addressed by the location of a block in the conventional LLC, which consists of a set number and way number.
+The paper suggests that the lower bits of the conventional LLC index be used as the index to the residual cache (since the size of the residual cache is smaller), and the rest be used as the tag.
+Both caches run independent eviction algorithms, but when the conventional LLC evicts a block, the residual block, if any, should also be evicted from the residual cache.
+Residual cache evictions do not require the conventional LLC to also evict the block, though.